Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Open bugs:
 - [target 1.8] MISSING FEATURE (Erik): A new layer type for mesurement tools.
-	+ need to add an UI to change the offset setting when creating a Linear ruler (for easy creation of ruler which are just a line)
+	+ need to add an item in the context menu of ruler to make the settings as the ruler (for easy creation of ruler which are just a line)
-	- settings: put all the default settings for rulers in the settings (color, size, font, etc)?
 	- save/load in LDraw
 bug en release: la function Surface.isPointInside est buggué (marche en debug) CRASH bug when dragging a part over the task bar